nanxiaobei/react-split-components/INTRODUCTION.md

 `UI = f(state)` looks like a pure function, pass `state` and return `UI`.

-Like `rice = electricCooker(rice)`, but if the `electricCooker` rebuilds its "circuit system" every time it cooks, it's counter-intuitive.
+Like `cookedRice = electricCooker(rice)`, but if the `electricCooker` rebuilds its "circuit system" every time it cooks, it's counter-intuitive.

 We hope that `f` is simply "cooking", and other functions are already "carried" instead of "create" every time.